MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-10-and-privacy-compliance.md

 The following table provides an overview of the Windows 10 and Windows 11 privacy settings presented during the device setup experience that involve processing personal data and where to find additional information.

 > [!NOTE]
-> This table is limited to the privacy settings that are available as part of setting up a curent version of Windows.
+> This table is limited to the privacy settings that are most commonly avaialable when setting up a current version of Windows 10 or newer.
 For the full list of settings that involve data collection, see [Manage connections from Windows operating system components to Microsoft services](manage-connections-from-windows-operating-system-components-to-microsoft-services.md).

 | Feature/Setting | Description | Supporting Content | Privacy Statement |
 | --- | --- | --- | --- |